akar247/RecipeRatingPredictions/README.md

 In summary, we had <code>tags</code> as nominal categorical data that required a one hot encoding and we split the <code>nutrition</code> column into multiple columns of numeric values.
 The rest of our columns <code>minutes</code>, <code>n_steps</code>, and <code>n_ingredients</code> were already quantitative values and did not require any feature engineering.

-To explain our model further, we decided to utilize the <code>LinearRegression</code> model of sklearn.
-We chose this model for the baseline because it was a simple testing method for us to understand the effect of our chosen features on the development of our predictions without convoluting the pipeline.
-In this way we saw that the testing dataset created through <code>train_test_split</code> had an rmse of 0.641 -- much lower than we would for our final model but it is a good place to begin.
+To explain our model further, we decided to utilize the <code>DecisionTreeRegressor</code> model of sklearn.
+We chose this model for the baseline because we knew we wanted our final model to be of the same class so it would be quick way for us to understand the effect of our chosen features on the development of our predictions without convoluting the pipeline or testing different hyperparameter combinations.
+In this way we saw that the testing dataset created through <code>train_test_split</code> had an rmse of 0.949 -- a great value that shows us that we are definitely not underfitting our model.

+For our baseline model we kept the default parameters offered by sklearn's DecisionTreeRegressor class:

+- criterion: 'squared error'
+- splitter: 'best'
+- max_depth: None (expands nodes until all leaves are pure or less nodes than min_samples_split)
+- min_samples_split: 2

 <br>